luis-decol/movies-recommender-system/README.md

 -	Building other hybrid recommender systems
 -	Using neural networks to try to improve the models
 -	Building a user-friendly Flask App/Web

+For a more techincal description of the project refer to the Technical-Report.md file.